Nathisaraujo/Project3/README.md

 * I also used [W3School](https://www.w3schools.com/) a lot.

 * [Geeks for Geeks](https://www.geeksforgeeks.org/python-random-module/) also helped a lot to understand how to build a function to show random recipes.

+* As described before, I also used chatGPT when I felt stuck.
+For me, it's an amazing tool because not everytime I knew how to google the problem I was having.
+In chatGPT I could narrate and explain what was happening and ask for website and contents related to it.
+It really helped me to study.

 * Code Institute’s Love Sandwiches project was essential.
 I learned a lot from it.